dhodges47/Phidget-Rover-Controller/README.md

 # Phidget-Rover-Controller
-A controller system that uses NodeJS to control a 4-wheel rover robot with Raspberry Pi and Phidget DC Motor Controllers
+A controller system that uses NodeJS to control a 4-wheel rover robot with Raspberry Pi and Phidget DC Motor Controllers.
+This controller system is written entirely in javascript using Nodejs.
+It allows you to remote control a 4 wheeled rover usinga web page or a game controller.

 **Hardware**